Fortune Hunter (TV series): Production

-Fortune Hunter was creadted by Steve Aspis and filmed in Orlando, Florida by BBK Productions, executive produced by Carlton Cuse and Frank Lupo.
+Fortune Hunter was created by Steve Aspis and filmed in Orlando, Florida by BBK Productions, executive produced by Carlton Cuse and Frank Lupo.

 Reception

 Tony Scott of Variety compared Dial to James Bond, and wrote, "Drugged drinks, an evil villain, poker in evening clothes, dinner-jacketed fights, explosions, electronic machinery and familiar plotting add up to a spyorama lampoon—it's strictly second-bill action, off-the-rack dialogue, unimaginative direction and casual acting."
 Scott D. Pierce of the Deseret News wrote, "The pilot drags and it's too hokey, but the extremely handsome Frankel has star potential."